Skip to main content

 All Aboard!
 The Scouts has teamed up with The Community Rail Network and the wider Rail Industry to turn train stations into extensions of your meeting place and epic badge-earning hubs!

-From March 2024, you'll be able to work towards a host of badges at your local participating station.
+You're able to work towards a host of badges at your local participating station.
 Gardening, DIY, Community Impact, Art, you can even work towards your DofE or higher awards.
 The possibilities are endless.

 Imagine mastering gardening skills while beautifying your station, crafting awesome art projects that brighten the space, or even tackling DIY challenges that make it even better for everyone.